okta/okta-developer-docs/code.md

 ### Variables

-Don't use sass variables when you can use custom css variables
+**NOTE!** Don't use sass variables when you can use custom css variables.

 #### Example